 The Governance Charter

 In 2017, Sonepar updated its Governance Charter.
 While the long-standing principles and values in the Charter were maintained, a section on compliance with the laws and regulations currently in force was formally added.
 The Charter, which covers two governance chapters—corporate governance and operational governance—now explicitly includes the Group’s Code of Conduct.

 Responsibilities at every decision-making level are clearly spelled out with the overriding aim of making the Group “La Référence”—the standard-setter in its industry.

 “Compliance is everyone’s responsibility at Sonepar, every day and in everything we do.”

-Sonepar therefore supplemented its Governance Charter in late 2017 with a Code of Conduct summarizing the main principles of integrity that are valid for all of its 44,500 associates the world over.
+Sonepar therefore supplemented its Governance Charter in late 2017 with a Code of Conduct summarizing the main principles of integrity that are valid for all of its associates worldwide.
 The Code has since been made available in all Group languages and locations.